Olive Garden Minestrone Soup Recipe

 Mmmminestrone soup… With a thin tomato broth, fresh veggies, pasta, and beans, minestrone soup is one of those magical dishes that manages to be both light and hearty at the same time.

+If you’ve never had the minestrone soup from the Olive Garden, you are in for a treat!
 The classic restaurant chain Olive Garden is most well-known for its Italian-esque pasta dishes.
 However, they also offer a great minestrone soup that is incredibly popular!
 Who else gets torn between starting with a small bowl before the entree or going big and having a large bowl as the entree?

 Copycat Olive Garden Minestrone Soup